What Are Ice Dams?

 Even if your home has adequate insulation and proper venting, large amounts of snow and the weight of that snow can result in roof damage.
 After a large snowfall it’s recommended to rake the snow from your roof to remove some of the weight and allow any water to flow off the roof.

 Still have questions on how to prevent ice dams in your home?
-Call us!
+Contact us!